-AP Sensing is monitoring two buried, wet oil pipelines utilizing our Distributed Temperature Sensing (DTS) and Distributed Acoustic Sensing (DAS) systems for leak detection.
+AP Sensing is monitoring two buried wet oil pipelines utilizing our Distributed Temperature Sensing (DTS) and Distributed Acoustic Sensing (DAS) systems for leak detection.
 This complex project utilizes advanced leak detection techniques to provide a very low false alarm rate and high detection capabilities.
-AP Sensing was initially selected for the project based on previous experience that the customer, Wintershall-Dea, had with AP Sensing's systems through its partner GESO.
-In the end, Wintershall-Dea was incredibly satisfied with the system capabilities.
+AP Sensing was initially selected for the project based on previous experience that the customer, Wintershall Dea had with AP Sensing's systems through its partner GESO.
+In the end, Wintershall Dea was incredibly satisfied with the system capabilities.

-The first pipeline, "Bockstedt", is a 6" pipeline nearly 9 km long, buried 100-120 cm below ground.
-It utilizes a 1-channel N4386B DTS instrument with a measuring range of 12 km, connected to a multimode fiber within the fiber optic sensing cable, which is installed at a distance of approximately 10 cm along the pipeline.
+The first pipeline, "Bockstedt", is a 6-inch pipeline nearly 9 km long, buried 100-120 cm below ground.
+It utilizes a 1-channel N4386B DTS instrument with a measuring range of 12 km, connected to a multi-mode fiber within the fiber optic sensing cable, which is installed at a distance of approximately 10 cm along the pipeline.

-The second pipeline, "Dueste", is 13 km long, with 6" and 4" sections.
+The second pipeline, "Dueste", is 13 km long and includes 6-inch and 4-inch sections.
 It is buried 100-120 cm below ground and monitored by a 1-channel N4426A DTS instrument with a measuring range of 20 km, connected to a single-mode fiber.
 The fiber is installed approximately 10 cm from the pipeline.
 In addition to the DTS system, a 1-channel N5000A DAS system was installed to track the Pipeline Inspection Gauges (PIG).
+The DAS System is connected to a second single-mode fiber within the fiber optic cable (FOC) and configured to monitor the pipeline in real time, visualize acoustic energy over time/distance in waterfall plots, and store the measured data on an external storage unit.